TerraDharitri/drt-go-chain/cmd/logviewer/CLI.md

 # Logviewer App

-The **DharitrI Logviewer App** exposes the following Command Line Interface:
+The **Dharitri Logviewer App** exposes the following Command Line Interface:

 ```
 $ logviewer --help

 NAME:
-   DharitrI Logviewer App - Logviewer application used to communicate with drt-go-chain node to log the message lines
+   Dharitri Logviewer App - Logviewer application used to communicate with drt-go-chain node to log the message lines
 USAGE:
    logviewer [global options]

 AUTHOR:
-   The DharitrI Team <contact@dharitri.org>
+   The Dharitri Team <contact@dharitri.org>

 GLOBAL OPTIONS:
    --address value            Address and port number on which the application will try to connect to the drt-go-chain node (default: "127.0.0.1:8080")